vtorres621/YOLE_N-MNIST/README.md

 # EEE591_Final_Project
-Implementation of YOLE on N-MNIST Dataset
+Implementation of YOLE object detection and classification on N-MNIST (neuromorphic/event camera) Dataset

 ## For data pre-processing steps*
 Open data preprocessing folder. *(Not required to run ML code)